Quick Answer

 • Purpose

-Kevin, who runs a sporting goods shop, keeps a spreadsheet listing QR codes on signage and packaging.
-When the website structure changes, he knows which URLs need redirects.
+A sporting goods shop might keep a simple spreadsheet listing QR codes on signage and packaging.
+When the website structure changes, the owner knows exactly which URLs need redirects.

 Using a Static QR Code Generator for Long-Term Codes